fallwink/LZU-Auto-COVID/README.md

 1. First, click in the order of 1, 2 and 3 as shown in the figure below to enter creating the new actions secrets interface.
 We need two actions secrets, one name is `CARDID`, value is your student card number of Lanzhou University(or the LZU email account user name(without `@lzu.edu.cn`)); the other is `PASSWORD`, value is the account password of your personal workbench of Lanzhou University(It's the same as your email password).
 Create these two secrets in turn according to the above requirements.
 After the creation, you will see two actions secrets as in the lower right section.
 ![](img/secrets.png)

 1. Then, click in the order of 1, 2, 3 and 4 as shown in the figure below.
 You can manually trigger the execution of workflow to test. (**Note:** if you repeatedly fail to log in because of the wrong account or password, the program may be likely to be prevented from logging in automatically by reCAPTCHA.
 So please make sure that you can successfully logged into [Lanzhou University personal workbench](http://my.lzu.edu.cn:8080/login?service=http://my.lzu.edu.cn) with your account number and password and that they are correct.)
 In addition, the workflow will automatically run at ~~7:00, 11:00 and 19:00~~7:00 Summer/Winter Holiday Time (January, February, July, August) Beijing time every day.
 (Due to the mechanism realized by Github, there may exist a delay for about half an hour.)
+(If the workflow does not automatically run at the specified time, it may be caused by the failure or cancellation of the last manual triggered run, please trigger a run manually so that it can run correctly.)
 ![](img/workflow.png)

 3. Click any running record, and then click in the order of 1 and 2 as shown in the figure below.
 You can see the running record and error description.